Michalis Manias: Asteras Tripolis

 On 30 December 2016, after just six months at the club, he was released from his contract by Westerlo and returned to Greece Asteras Tripolis.
-On 4 January 2017, he made his debut with the club as a starter in a 2–1 way loss against champions Olympiakos.
+On 4 January 2017, he made his debut with the club as a starter in a 2–1 way loss against champions Olympiacos.
 On 5 April 2017, he netted a hat-trick, including one penalty, against AEL, helping his club to a 4–1 away win in their effort to avoid relegation.
-On 23 April 2017, in a crucial Superleague game against Veria, he netted a second hat-trick in a month, but he didn't not succeed to help his club to acquire a positive result, as they faced a 4–3 away loss.
-On 16 September 2017, he opened the score, in a 1–1 away draw against champions Olympiakos.
+On 23 April 2017, in a crucial Super League game against Veria, he netted a second hat-trick in a month, but he didn't not succeed to help his club to acquire a positive result, as they faced a 4–3 away loss.
+On 16 September 2017, he opened the score, in a 1–1 away draw against champions Olympiacos.
 It was his first goal for the 2017–18 season.
 On 1 October 2017, he scored the second goal sealing a 2–0 home win against AEK Athens, the first in the 2017–18 season.
-On 2 December 2017, he scored a brace being the MVP of the game sealing a 4–0 home win against Kerkyra., and a week later he scored a goal in a 3–1 away win against Apollon Smyrnis.
+On 2 December 2017, he scored a brace being the MVP of the game sealing a 4–0 home win against Kerkyra, and a week later he scored a goal in a 3–1 away win against Apollon Smyrnis.
 On 14 January 2018, he scored a brace in a 3–1 home win game against AEL.
 On 10 March 2018, Manias put the visitors, who beat high-flying PAOK 3–2 last weekend, ahead in the 69th minute in a 1–1 away draw against Panathinaikos.
 On 2 April he opened the score in a 4–0 home win game against Platanias, helping his club in its effort to win a ticket to the next year's Europa League.
-On 22 April 2018, Manias scored a brace sealing a 3–1 away win against Kerkyra in the battle to win the Europa League ticket against rivals Xanthi.
-On 5 May 2018, in a comfortable 2–0 away victory over Panetolikos, the Greek marksman scored and his 12th league goal of what has been an incredible season, as Asteras Tripolis will participate in the UEFA Europa League qualifiers next season.
+On 22 April 2018, Manias scored a brace sealing a 3–1 away win against Kerkyra in the battle to win a UEFA Europa League ticket against rivals Xanthi.
+On 5 May 2018, in a comfortable 2–0 away victory over Panetolikos, the Greek marksman scored and his 12th league goal of what has been an incredible season, as Asteras Tripolis participated in the UEFA Europa League qualifiers of the next season.

 On 22 September 2018, Manias helped the club to collect their first points of the fledgling 2018–19 season after seeing off fellow early strugglers Apollon Smyrnis 2–0 at the Theodoros Kolokotronis stadium, by scoring with a wonderful kick after Martín Tonso's assist.
 It was his first goal for the season.
 On 6 October 2018, he opened the score in a 1–1 home draw against Panathinaikos.
 On 22 October 2018, he scored in a 3–2 away loss against Atromitos.
 On 24 November 2018, in new coach Georgios Paraschos’ debut, Manias scored a goal in the last minute of the game sealing a vital 2–0 home win game in his club's effort to avoid relegation.